Saulo Ribeiro

-Saulo Mendonça Ribeiro Filho (born July 2, 1974), brother of the equally famed Xande Ribeiro, is a 6th-degree black belt in Brazilian Jiu-Jitsu (BJJ).
-After earning a black belt in Judo, he began his training of Brazilian Jiu-Jitsu in Rio de Janeiro under Royler Gracie, the son of Hélio Gracie, at the famous Gracie Humaitá.
+Saulo Mendonça Ribeiro Filho (born July 2, 1974) is a Brazilian submission grappler and former mixed martial artist.
+He is a 6th-degree black belt in Brazilian jiu-jitsu (BJJ) and brother of Xande Ribeiro.
+After earning a black belt in judo, he began his training of Brazilian jiu-jitsu in Rio de Janeiro under Royler Gracie, the son of Hélio Gracie, at Gracie Humaitá.

-Saulo received his black belt in BJJ on November 27, 1995.
+Ribeiro received his black belt in BJJ on November 27, 1995.
 Less than two years later, he won his first MMA fight.
-He also won the World Jiu-Jitsu Championship five times, in an equal amount of varying weight classes.
+He also won the World Jiu-Jitsu Championship five times, in several weight classes.

 Biography

 Saulo Ribeiro was born in Manaus, Brazil on July 2, 1974.
-At the age of 15 and already a Judo practitioner, Saulo started training Jiu Jitsu as a way to improve his Judo game by learning submissions.
+At the age of 15 and already a judo practitioner, Ribeiro started training jiu-jitsu as a way to improve his judo game by learning submissions.
 He moved away from home in December 1991 and headed to school in Rio de Janeiro.
-Rio de Janeiro is where Saulo began his training under Royler Gracie at the legendary Gracie Humaitá.
-Shortly after receiving his black belt from Royler Gracie on November 27, 1995, Saulo won the Brazilian Nationals Lightweight Title.
+Rio de Janeiro is where Ribeiro began his training under Royler Gracie at Gracie Humaitá.
+Shortly after receiving his black belt from Royler Gracie on November 27, 1995, Ribeiro won the Brazilian Nationals Lightweight Title.

-University of Jiu Jitsu
+Teaching

-Alongside brother Xande, Saulo ran the University of Jiu Jitsu (closed as of 2020) in San Diego, California, a school that focuses as much on the traditional and character aspects of students as technical and practical ability.
-The school opened in Feb 10, 2007, and is currently the headquarters of the Ribeiro Jiu-Jitsu Association with over 50 affiliates world-wide.

-Saulo is also the author of the book Jiu Jitsu University, a detailed training manual that presents techniques for each belt level from white to black belt.
-Despite being released in 2008, the book is still consistently cited as one of the best written instructionals available for Brazilian Jiu-Jitsu.
-In addition, he teaches in various instructional DVD releases, like the "Brazilian Jiu-Jitsu Revolution" series which was first released in 2004.
+Alongside his brother Xande, Ribeiro ran the University of Jiu Jitsu (closed as of 2020) in San Diego, California.
+The school opened in Feb 10, 2007, and was the headquarters of the Ribeiro Jiu-Jitsu Association.
+Ribeiro is also the author of the book Jiu Jitsu University, a detailed training manual that presents techniques for each belt level from white to black belt.

-Instructorship

-Saulo, through the Ribeiro Jiu-Jitsu Association, is said to have over 2000 students, and has graduated over 60 black belts.
-Saulo has also been coach to many high-level grappling competitors such as World Jiu-Jitsu Champion Rafael Lovato Jr., and MMA Fighter Diego Sanchez, who trained out of The Arena (MMA) gym in San Diego until Sanchez returned to his home state of New Mexico.
+Ribeiro, through the Ribeiro Jiu-Jitsu Association, is said to have over 2000 students.
+Ribeiro has also been coach to high-level grappling competitors such as World Jiu-Jitsu Champion Rafael Lovato Jr., and MMA fighter Diego Sanchez.